Eliminate Automate Delegate Do

 What tasks can simply not be done?

-What if you didn’t attend that meeting?
-What if you stopped managing your social media presence, let a few tasks go unfinished, or ignored your metrics for a week?
-What if you stopped replying to every email like it was urgent?
+What would happen if you didn't attend a meeting?
+What if you stopped managing your social media for a week, let a few tasks go unfinished, or ignored metrics?
+What if you stopped treating every email like it was urgent?

-We waste an incredible amount of time doing things that don’t matter.
-Most people aren’t overwhelmed because they’re doing too many hard things—they’re overwhelmed because they’re doing too many unnecessary things.
+We waste an incredible amount of time doing things that don't matter.
+Most people aren't overwhelmed because they're doing too many difficult or challenging things—they're overwhelmed because they're doing too many unnecessary things.

 Automate